Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: degree 2p Hyperbolicity Notions

-where the inequality $(*)$ comes from the fact that $\alpha^l\wedge\bar\alpha^l\wedge\omega^{n-2l-1}\geq 0$ (see Chapter III in \cite{demailly1997complex}, Example 1.2 and Proposition 1.11).
-We conclude thanks to Michelsohn's trick that $\omega':=\sqrt[n-1]{\Gamma^{n-1,n-1}}$ defines a sG hyperbolic metric on $X$. \end{enumerate} \end{proof} Now, we will generalize the (first-order) notions of SKT hyperbolicity and HS hyperbolicity to notions of hyperbolicity of degree $p$ for $2\leq p\leq n-1$, as was done in \cite{haggui2023compact}, where Gromov’s Kähler hyperbolicity was generalized to \textit{p-Kähler hyperbolicity}.
+Now, we will generalize the (first-order) notions of SKT hyperbolicity and HS hyperbolicity to notions of hyperbolicity of degree $2p$ for $2\leq p\leq n-1$, as was done in \cite{haggui2023compact}, where Gromov’s Kähler hyperbolicity was generalized to \textit{p-Kähler hyperbolicity}.
 But first, let us recall the definition of a higher degree positivity notion (see Definition 1.1 in \cite{harvey1972positive}, and Definition 1.1, Chapter III in \cite{demailly1997complex}).
 This notion has been referred to as \textbf{transversality} in \cite{sullivan1976cycles}, Definition I.3, and in \cite{alessandrini1987closed}, Definition 1.3. \begin{dfn} Let $E$ be a $\C$-vector space with $\dim_\C E=n$, and $E^*$ its dual.
-And let $1\leq p,q\leq n-1$ be such that $p+q=n$. \begin{enumerate}[label=(\arabic*)] \item A $(p,p)$-form $u\in\Lambda^{p,p}(E^*)$ is \textbf{tranverse} if for any linearly independent $(1,0)$-forms $\alpha_1,\dots,\alpha_q\in E^*$ we have :
+And let $1\leq p,q\leq n-1$ be such that $p+q=n$. \begin{enumerate}[label=(\arabic*)] \item A $(p,p)$-form $u\in\Lambda^{p,p}(E^*)$ is \textbf{weakly strictly positive} if for any linearly independent $(1,0)$-forms $\alpha_1,\dots,\alpha_q\in E^*$ we have: